 Gallstones are common.
 They cause no symptoms in two out of three people who have them.
-They sometimes cause problems such as pain, jaundice, pancreatitis, and gallbladder inflammation.
+They sometimes cause problems such as pain, yellowing of the skin or the whites of the eyes (jaundice), inflammation of the pancreas (pancreatitis), and gallbladder inflammation.
 Surgery is the usual treatment for gallstones that cause symptoms.

 Gallstones occur when bile, which is normally fluid, forms stones in your gallbladder.
 This is the organ that sits beneath the liver.
 Most commonly, gallstones contain lumps of fatty (cholesterol-like) material that has solidified and hardened.
 Sometimes bile pigments or calcium deposits form gallstones.
 Sometimes just a few small stones are formed; sometimes a great many.
 Occasionally, just one large stone is formed.

 About one in three women and one in six men form gallstones at some stage in their lives.
 Gallstones become more common with increasing age.
 The risk of forming gallstones increases with:

 - Rapid weight loss.

 - Taking certain medicines such as the contraceptive pill.

 - Eating a generally unhealthy diet, particularly a diet which is high in fat.